geomatics-io/ObjectListView/docs/recipes.rst

 there is no guarantee that it will continue working in later versions of Windows (or even on current versions).
 You have been warned.

+[Update: August 2010] There is at least one fairly reliable anomaly with this.
+If you use filtering on grouped virtual list, you will sometimes get Chinese characters on rows that should have disappeared.
+I haven't been able to track down why this happens -- yet :)

 .. _recipe-filtering:

 32. Can I filter the contents of the ObjectListView?